gridbugs/gridbugs.org/content/blog/ocaml-ecosystem-surprises/index.md

 disappointment and my expectations were too high when I started the project.
-The goal of this post is to communicate my err...updated expectations of OCaml development tools by listing all the times they didn't work the way I expected while working on my synthesizer library.
+The goal of this post is to communicate my err...updated expectations of OCaml development tools by listing all the times they didn't work the way I expected while developing on my synthesizer library.

 This isn't just a cathartic rant (though it's also that).
 I'm worried